nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.
     * 1a1.
 EduMate shows an error message.

-  Use case resumes at step 1.

 * 1b.
-The given details is invalid.
+The given details are invalid.
     * 1b1.
 EduMate shows an error message.

+* 2a.
+The group does not exist in the group set.
+    * 2a1.
+EduMate does not display the group in the feedback message.

-  Use case resumes at step 1.
+  Use case resumes at step 2

 **Use case: UC09 - Find contacts based on search criteria**